Academy Sports and Outdoors (NASDAQ:ASO) Issues Quarterly Earnings Results

-The company also recently disclosed a quarterly dividend, which will be paid on Thursday, July 13th.
-Investors of record on Thursday, June 15th will be given a dividend of $0.09 per share.
+The business also recently declared a quarterly dividend, which will be paid on Thursday, July 13th.
+Shareholders of record on Thursday, June 15th will be issued a $0.09 dividend.
 This represents a $0.36 dividend on an annualized basis and a yield of 0.70%.
-The ex-dividend date is Wednesday, June 14th.
-Academy Sports and Outdoors’s dividend payout ratio (DPR) is presently 5.14%.
+The ex-dividend date of this dividend is Wednesday, June 14th.
+Academy Sports and Outdoors’s payout ratio is presently 5.14%.

 Academy Sports and Outdoors, Inc, through its subsidiaries, operates as a sporting goods and outdoor recreational products retailer in the United States.
 The company sells coolers and drinkware, camping accessories, camping equipment, sunglasses, backpacks, and sports bags; marine equipment and fishing rods, reels, baits, and equipment; firearms, ammunition, archery and archery equipment, camouflage apparel, waders, shooting accessories, optics, airguns, and hunting equipment; team sports equipment, including baseball, football, basketball, soccer, golf, racket sports, and volleyball; fitness equipment and accessories, and nutrition supplies; and patio furniture, outdoor cooking, wheeled goods, trampolines, playsets, watersports, and pet equipment, as well as electronics products, watches, consumables, batteries, etc.